haiaty/neverstoplearning-software-engineering/Learn/cognitive-load.md

 ## Things that adds to cognitive load on software development/debugging

+#### do not comment properly

+if you don't put semantic comments, explaining what the code is doing and why a given choice was made you will add cognitive load because you will need to find out those informations going in the code.
+So the comment would be a sort of mental cache, to avoid going trying to figure out what the code is doing and then keeping that information in mind during the development or debugging

 #### function call in the param of another function for example: